-There can be a hidden loft area in a roof of a property that may or may not be part of the apartment flat directly underneath it.
+There can be hidden loft areas in a roof of a property that may or may not be part of say an apartment flat directly underneath it.

 This can cause all kinds of questions and confusion, for example:

-• You are buying this flat and the seller appears to be ‘using’ the loft through the hatch to store things
+• You are purchasing this flat and the seller appears to be ‘using’ the loft through the hatch to store things

 • Solicitors can not clarify if this loft-space can be legally used and added to the lease